Behavioural Economics and Gut Instinct:

 “Our comforting conviction that the world makes sense rests on a secure foundation: our almost unlimited ability to ignore our ignorance.”
 Daniel Kahneman, Thinking, fast and slow.

-This can lead us to define our choices too narrowly and consequentially reduces our options.
+This can lead us to frame our choices too narrowly and consequentially reduces our options.
 Research and working collaboratively can help by widening our horizons and introducing new insights to challenge our perception of the topic.

 “Asked to reconstruct their former beliefs, people retrieve their current ones instead.”
 Daniel Khaneman, Thinking, fast and slow.